Glazed Blueberry Swim Biscuits

 Notes

-Once wet and dry ingredients are combined, it should form a sticky shaggy dough ball, not a batter-like consistency.
+Once wet and dry ingredients are combined, it should form a sticky shaggy/lumpy dough.

 Instructions